 Deutsche Bank, Commerzbank, and the German finance ministry declined to comment.

-Deutsche Bank Chief Executive Officer Christian Sewing has repeatedly said in public that he was focused on the bank's "homework" - returning the bank to profitability after three years of losses.
+Deutsche Bank Chief Executive Officer Christian Sewing, who assumed the helm last year in a sudden management shake-up, has repeatedly said in public that he was focused on the bank's "homework" - returning the bank to profitability.
+He announced job cuts last year and moved to slim down the sprawling investment bank division.

-Earlier Thursday, a source at Deutsche said the bank was focused on achieving sustainable profitability, seeking to distance the lender from talk of a merger with Commerzbank.
+Earlier on Thursday, a separate source at Deutsche said the bank was focused on achieving sustainable profitability, seeking to distance the lender from talk of a merger with Commerzbank.

 The suggestion that such a merger is the only option for Deutsche is "completely false", said the source, speaking on condition of anonymity.